 What to Look for in a Budget Exercise Bike

-If you’ve gotten this far and still aren’t sure which budget exercise bike is best for you, here are a few things to keep in mind before deciding.
+If you’ve gotten this far and still aren’t sure which to choose, here are a few tips to help you pick the best budget indoor bike.

 Price

-Obviously, the first thing you’ll want to find out is how much money do you have to spend on an exercise bike?
-As we’ve demonstrated, you can find plenty of good ones for under $300 or $500.
+Obviously, the first thing you’ll want to find out is how much money you have to spend on an exercise bike.
+As we’ve demonstrated, you can find plenty of the best cheap stationary bikes for under $500, some even lower than $300.

 We wouldn’t recommend spending any less than $150, as you’ll begin to sacrifice too much quality and durability at that point.